aambroo/Autonomous-Software-Agents/Planner/house/README.md

 available at the [MovementSensor](../src/houseworld/MovementSensor.js) file, the light management is insteas available at the [LightManagement](../src/houseworld/LightManagement.js) file.

 ## 🚀 Future Development
-Movement sensoring will be exploited for a future development of an **anti-intrusion system**.
+Movement sensoring will be exploited for a future development of a more sophisticated **anti-intrusion system**. \
+Further developments might also include an improved version of the **heating/cooling** system and an implementation of an autonomous **vacuum cleaner**.

+---

+*Attachments:*